Skip to Content

 When I started this project, I envisioned a long black metal drawer pull.
 Then I hit a snag.

 This dresser had already been through some changes.
-Each drawer had a total of 6 pre-drilled holes, one on each side that had been filled – not great – and two that were being used for the drawer pulls I started with.
+Each drawer has a total of 6 pre-drilled holes, one on each side that was already filled – not great – and two that were being used for the drawer pulls I started with.

-I stuck with my initial concept, thinking if I found something with a good-sized backplate, I could cover the two extra holes on either side.
-This applied to the top two drawers that were lightly stained, as the bottom 3 were covered with paint.
+Sticking with my initial concept, I thought if I found something with a good-sized backplate, I could cover the two extra holes on either side.
+This will only impact the top two drawers that won’t be painted.

 Once I started to look at custom drawer pulls, I realized I was way farther down the rabbit hole than I wanted to be.